dantleech/vim-phpnamespace/README.md

 Plugin which guesses the namespace of the current file from `composer.json`.

-Note that the algorithm for determining the namespace could be improved, although it should currently work in most cases.
+Note that the algorithm for determining the namespace is not 100% accurate (although it could be) but it should work in the majority of cases.

+It should work with both `psr-0` and `psr-4` projects.

 Installation
 ------------